[hfe_template id='123664']

 Use exhaust fans and vents in the bathroom or kitchen whenever possible to reduce the moisture in the air.
 Keep your dryer vents clean and free of lint and other debris for better airflow.

-When you cook, keep the lids on pots as pans for as long as possible.
-Turn on your bathroom vent whenever you take a bath or shower.
+When you cook, keep the lids on pots and pans as long as possible.
+Also, turn on your bathroom vent whenever you take a bath or shower.

 Anything you can do to reduce the air’s moisture will help prevent condensation from forming on your windows, walls, and roof.